Bravetank/100-days-of-code/r1-log.md

 ### Day 8
 More exercises on the DOM, this time working on the Color Selector game in Colt Steele's Web Developer Bootcamp course.
 Good refresher on Math.random & Math.floor.

+### Day 8
+Still working on the Color Selector game but also did two FCC Algorithm challenges and started looking into D3 for the data visualisation part of the application.